Adromischus cristatus var. zeyheri (Harv.) Toelken

-Adromischus cristatus var. zeyheri is a small, leaf succulent branching at the base.
-The pale to bright green, unspotted and hairless leaves are spoon-shaped.
-The rounded upper part of the leaf blade tapers in thick succulence to the narrow base, possible to be regarded as a petiole.
-The rounded leaf tip is wavy, the leaf surface only sometimes shiny and smooth.
+Adromischus cristatus var. zeyheri is a small succulent with short branches and spoon-shaped, pale to bright green, unspotted, and hairless leaves.
+The rounded upper part of the leaf blade tapers in thick succulence to the narrow base.
+The rounded leaf tip is wavy.
 The flower spike is lax, comprising tiny flowers with cylindrical green tubes above a small calyx.
-The five whitish cream, pointed corolla lobes are tinged pink on their outside, keeled surfaces.
-The fruit is a dry, many-seeded follicle.
+The five whitish-cream pointed corolla lobes are tinged pink on their outside keeled surfaces.
+Fruits are dry many-seeded follicles.

 USDA hardiness zone 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Many species are easy to grow in any free-draining gritty compost.
 Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
 Water mostly in spring/autumn and let them dry out between waterings.
 Adromischus tolerate cool, frost-free conditions during the winter if kept dry.
 It is as well to keep water off the foliage during the winter.
 Mealybugs and vine weevils can be discouraged with a systemic insecticide.
 Frost hardy to 19 °F (-7 °C).